sepidabi/python_projectII/README.md

 >class oscillation:
     def init(self, time, vpos_f, vlos_f, ncc_pos, ncc_los, pos_xmax, pos_ymax, pos_xmin, pos_ymin, pos_ncc_xmax, pos_ncc_ymax, los_xmax, los_ymax, los_xmin, los_ymin, los_ncc_xmax, los_ncc_ymax, osc_mid_coord, phase, osc_cat):

-## fibril_object_corrected.py:checks the oscillations automatically and excludes the ones that are not acceptable and saves the results in new object format
+## fibril_object_corrected.py: checks the oscillations automatically and excludes the ones that are not acceptable and saves the results in new object format
 - Extract the objects save by "object_oscillation_properties.py" and check if
    - the oscillation is valid
    - if there is oscillation in los direction